T-Mobile & AT&T Samsung Galaxy S7, S7 Edge Receive Android 7.0 Nougat Update

 T-Mobile pushed out the Android Nougat update two days ago.
 In their report, GSM Arena revealed that the firmware, which is 117MB-heavy, is only hitting the S7 Edge units that participated in the Galaxy Beta program.
 But it is very much likely that the Android Nougat will also be tasted soon by the regular Samsung Galaxy S7 model and those units that were not able to experience the beta version.

 Moreover, according to the screenshots included in the report, the firmware update with build number NRD90M.G935TUVU4BQB1 bumps the S7 Edge devices’ security level to February 1, 2017.
 And aside from the OS upgrade it provides, the mobile software also brings in “new UX and various performance modes.”
-Upon successful installation of the Android Nougat update, Samsung Galaxy S7 and S7 Edge owners should also find “improved usability” of Quick Settings button, Notification feature and the Multi-window functionality.
+Upon successful installation of the Android Nougat update, Samsung Galaxy S7 and S7 Edge owners should also find “improved usability” of Quick Settings button, Notification feature, and the Multi-window functionality.
 Samsung Pass has also been added while the Settings menu and the Always-On-Display feature have been improved.

 Quickly after the release of the Android Nougat update for the T-Mobile branded units of Samsung’s 2016 flagship devices, AT&T followed suit.
 Announcing the rollout, the carrier specified that the latest Android version is now available for the AT&T Samsung Galaxy S7 and Galaxy S7 Edge phones bearing the model numbers SM-G930A and SM-G935A, respectively.